Water-filled dumbells - recommendations pls?

 Kickboxing Certified Instructor

 I don't know how helpful this is, but before I had hand weights, I used empty milk jugs, because they have handles.
 Um, and you can fill it up with different amounts of water.
-I got the idea from Steve @ NerdFitness when he uses a gallon on milk in one of his youtube videos. not fancy, but free, and can get heavy.
+I got the idea from Steve @ NerdFitness when he uses a gallon on milk in one of his youtube videos. not fancy, but free, and can get heavy.0

-gallon jugs
+gallon jugs0

 aren't those trx things like really expensive?
 I remember clicking the link and hitting the back button as soon as I saw the price tag.
 If I were you, I'd search google with "hotel workout".
 They have a ton of ideas there for body weight exercises that don't require any equipment.